nextgraph-org/nextgraph-rs/ng-app/README.md

 ```

-alternatively, to obtain a regular dist folder with all resources (we dont use it anymore):
+alternatively, to obtain a regular dist folder with all resources in separate files (we dont use it anymore):

 ```
 pnpm webbuild